 I wouldn’t say I’m anti-Royal, I quite like them, really.
 They don’t bother me.
-It’s just that if Prince Harry got married to Meghan on a weekday, and this day was made into a Bank Holiday, then I’d be all other their celebrations.
+It’s just that if Prince Harry got married to Meghan on a weekday, and this day was made into a Bank Holiday, then I’d be all over their celebrations.
 I’d be WOOP WOOP WEDDING!!!!

 (I am often inappropriate in church)